nialov/fracture-analysis-kit-2d/help/source/index.rst

 Traces can be manually or automatically digitized GIS polyline features from e.g.
 Light Detection And Ranging (LiDAR) digital elevation models (DEMs) or from drone orthophotography of bedrock outcrop surfaces.
-The plugin doesn't discriminate between traces extracted using different datasets.

-Both branches and nodes are derived from :ref:`ngt`.
-For their definition along with the definition of the plots and the plotted parameters, I refer you to multiple sources.
-Sources are in order of importance.

-* Nyberg et al., 2018

-	* NetworkGT Plugin introduction and guide.
-* Sanderson and Nixon, 2015

-	* Trace and branch size, abundance and topological parameter definitions.
-* My Master's Thesis, Ovaskainen, 2020

-	* Plots used in my Thesis were done with an older version of the same code used for this plugin.
-* Sanderson and Peacock, 2020

-	* Information about rose plots.
-* Bonnet et al., 2001

-	* Length distribution modelling.

 Example plots